BeautifulTovarisch/texxen/README.md

-# MySTViewer
+# TeXXen

+> TODO: Choose a name lol

-A straightforward plugin to render MyST in the Obsidian editor.
+A straightforward plugin to render _proper_ La in the Obsidian editor.

 ## Overview

-This plugin renders MyST markdown syntax in Obsidian's reading mode.
-It is intended for an those who author [MyST files](https://myst-parser.readthedocs.io/en/latest/) rather than use Obsidian's markdown syntax.

-This project was motivated by a need to host [my notes](https://github.com/BeautifulTovarisch/Notes) written with Obsidian and built with Sphinx.
+This plugin scans a markdown file in obsidian for La blocks interleaved in the body of the document.
+This content is then delivered to a  installation, which returns the content as a web-friendly SVG.

+The motivation for writing this to allow Obsidian as a viable editor for math and computer science notes intended to be published to my website.

 ## Usage

-After enabling MySTViewer in a vault, the plugin should automatically attempt to render markdown as MyST.
-There is no configuration for this plugin.
+After installation and configuration, the plugin will automatically attempt to render content appropriately when entering Reading mode.

 ## Project Scope